thiagobucca/mqay/README.md

 `docker build -t mqay .`

-This will build a Docker image with the name my-mqay-image.
+This will build a Docker image with the name mqay.

 To run the MQay script in a Docker container, you can use the following command: